 - An examination of the horse’s treatment record, and a consideration of any occurrences, conditions and/or treatments which may affect or impact upon the horse’s performance in the race.

 A suitability to race inspection is not solely a lameness examination.
 A horse that appears to be trotting soundly may be assessed to be unsuitable to race if a significant musculoskeletal condition is detected during the examination.
 For example, an inflamed superficial flexor tendon or suspensory ligament or heat, effusion or significant pain on flexion of a joint.
-RV Stewards may:
+Racing Victoria Stewards' may:

-- Authorise one or more RV Veterinarians to conduct the official inspection and submit a report to them.
+- Authorise one or more Racing Victoria Veterinarians to conduct the official inspection and submit a report to them.

 - Request further inspections or examinations at their discretion.